 Nothing, and I mean nothing, beats a decadent breakfast of Eggs Benedict on a Sunday morning.

 Eggs Benedict has been around since the mid 1800s and was popular in NYC where is was on Delmonico’s menu starting in 1860.
 But this is one of those dishes that can be really sub-par at restaurants.
-Anthony Bourdain would never eat EB in restaurants so why would I?
+Anthony Bourdain (RIP) once said he would never eat EB in restaurants, so why would I?
 Plus, it is super easy and so lovely to make at home.